AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   Further, the simulation gravity bodies don't have to be explicitly provided to the ``vizSupport.enableUnityVisualization()`` method.
 Rather, these are pulled from the spacecraft object directly.
+- :ref:`reactionWheelStateEffector` is updated where the list of RW configuration parameters are now linked from python, not copied.
+As a result it is now possible to stop the simulation and change RW parameters on the fly, emulating a failure with a physical change in the RW mechanics.

 Version |release|